unstoppabledomains/docs/src/guides/resolve-crypto-domain.md

 #### Adding some javascript

 We are going to start by putting some basic code to capture the text from the input field and print it in our console.
-We can open `index.html` in a browser to make sure everything is connected and launches
+We can open `index.html` in a browser to make sure everything is connected and launches.

 ##### index.js
 ```javascript